10 Best Things to Do in Kirkenes, Norway (+ Top Experiences!)

 1. Visit Snowhotel Kirkenes (a Famous Ice Hotel)

-And the best thing about the ice hotel is that you can actually stay there all year round, making the experience quite unique regardless of what the temperature is outside.
+The best thing about the Ice Hotel is that you can stay there all year round, making the experience unique regardless of what the temperature is outside.

 At Snowhotel Kirkenes, you’ll find the ice hotel (with several rooms, a bar, and a Santa’s playhouse area), a dog-sledding complex, northern lights cabins (not made of ice!), a restaurant, and more.

-You have a couple of options for visiting the Snowhotel – you can take a tour of the place (you will need to drive yourself there), have dinner and a tour (you can book on their website), or you can stay overnight and enjoy the experience to the max!
+You have a couple of options for visiting the Snowhotel: you can take a tour of the place (you will need to drive yourself there), have dinner and a tour (you can book on their website), or stay overnight and enjoy the experience to the max!

-I actually think next time I will stay overnight and enjoy the full experience as opposed to just taking a tour and having dinner like I did this trip.
+I think next time I will stay overnight and enjoy the full experience as opposed to just taking a tour and having dinner like I did on this trip.
+It is easily one of the best places to stay in Kirkenes.

 >> Click here to check Snowhotel Kirkenes rates and availability